boyter/boyter.org/content/posts/2014-05-28-unique-guid.md

 {ca55e77e-50f7-901d-d1ce-c011ec71b1e5}
 ```

 Very zen.
 Some rough back of napkin calculations gives my program something like 10,000,000,000,000 combinations of GUID's based on the word list I supplied.
 I may just turn it into a online GUID generator like this one http://www.guidgenerator.com/

-EDIT &#8211; You can now get these guids at <https://searchcode.com/guid/>